ericholscher/ericholscher.com/drafts/the-post-i-never-published.rst

 As of January 2018,
 we have a team of four people working on the project.
 It feels like we might still nudge the world.
+I feel like I could keep working on this project for a long time.

 I got really close to quitting the project though.
 It was really hard.
 I stuggled for a long time.
 For every person who *goes nuclear*, there are 10 who have gotten close.
-I'm glad that things worked out okay for me.
+I'm glad that things worked out okay for me, but not everyone is so lucky.

 I hope we can take some lessons from Read the Docs and apply them more broadly.
 I hope the work others are doing in this area makes it better.